SimpleProgramming/springboot-kafka/springboot-kafka/consumer/README.md

 This Project aims at using manual configurations as you would need to have much control on the stream in production

-#You have start this project and the KafkaConsumer Project to experience the flow of message from producer to consumer in Kafka